 This new ban goes into effect on July 1, 2011.
 The law exempts people smoking while driving down County roads.

-“Although I’m disappointed with my county of residence for legislating morals, I don’t think there is any constitutional basis on which to fight this statute,” says Minneapolis Defense Attorney, Geoff Saltzstein.
+“Although I’m disappointed with my county of residence for legislating morals, I don’t think there is any constitutional basis on which to fight this statute,” says Avery Appelman.
 “If you decide to light up on county property, make sure you bring your checkbook—it’s going to be an expensive cigarette.”

 What do you think?
 Does this ordinance restrict civil rights too much?

 On April 15, the U.S. Government shut down several popular online poker sites for operating illegal gambling services.